 Before joining Gibson Dunn in April 2016, Ms. Brooker served as the first Director of FinCEN’s Enforcement Division, which is the lead federal regulator with responsibility for enforcing the U.S. AML laws and regulations.
-In this role, she oversaw all of FinCEN’s domestic and foreign enforcement and compliance under the BSA, such as civil money penalty actions and injunctions against a wide range of financial institutions, including banks, credit unions, money services businesses, virtual currency entities, casinos, broker-dealers, futures, insurance, and dealers in precious metals, stones and jewels.
-She also oversaw rulemaking actions under Section 311 of the PATRIOT Act against foreign institutions and jurisdictions and Geographic Targeting Orders, and examination and enforcement actions against cryptocurrency companies following FinCEN’s 2013 cryptocurrency guidance.
+In this role, she oversaw all of FinCEN’s domestic and foreign enforcement and compliance under the BSA, such as civil money penalty actions and injunctions against a wide range of financial institutions, including banks, credit unions, money services businesses, cryptocurrency entities, casinos, broker-dealers, futures, insurance, and dealers in precious metals, stones and jewels.
+She also oversaw rulemaking actions under Section 311 of the PATRIOT Act against foreign institutions and jurisdictions, Geographic Targeting Orders, and examination and enforcement actions against cryptocurrency companies following FinCEN’s 2013 cryptocurrency guidance.